Cyne (plant): Description

 developing below and breaking through a shell of cork, raising a rupturing blister or calyptra as the flowers expand.
 The triads and flowers have minute peduncles (flower stalks) and pedicels, each flower has a bract (modified leaf), those of each triad forming an involucre (flower and leaf structure).
 It has 6 or more petals, which are more or less choripetalous (having separate petals).
 The anthers are basifixed, and sessile (attached without a stalk).
 The style is often basally articulate and the stigma is usually capitate (looking like the head of a pin).
-The fruit (or seed caspule) is ellipsoid (in shape), with a persistent stylar base.
+The fruit (or seed capsule) is ellipsoid (in shape), with a persistent stylar base.